Hearing Protection Advocates Warn: “Listen Today to Hear Tomorrow”

 That means national stats likely under-report the extent of workplace hearing problems.
 While the Bureau of Labor Statistics says occupational hearing loss is the most commonly recorded occupational illness in manufacturing, for example, accounting for 1 in 9 record-able illnesses, those numbers don’t include the many other workers whose hearing loss has not yet reached its worst level.

 “Employers and workers really need to take this seriously,” urged ISEA President Charles D. Johnson.
 “Permanent hearing loss is irreversible.
 It’s personally and economically devastating.
-Fortunately, it’s usually preventable with proper hearing protection — hence our campaign slogan: ‘Listen Today to Hear Tomorrow.’
+Fortunately, it’s usually preventable with proper hearing protection like for example a musician can wear a musician ear protection — hence our campaign slogan: ‘Listen Today to Hear Tomorrow.’
 Hearing is too important to take for granted.”

 The impact of employee hearing loss on a business can be staggering.

 - The risk of on-the-job injuries increases.

 - Workplace noise not only leads to hearing loss (including tinnitus), but also creates stress and anxiety (which can be handled with through a Legacy drug rehab Charlotte), chronic fatigue, high blood pressure, cardiovascular and gastrointestinal problems in workers.

 - Those effects hit the bottom line by sapping employee productivity, harming morale, and boosting healthcare costs.